Nic30/pycocotb/README.md

 [ROADMAP](https://drive.google.com/file/d/1zyegLIf7VaBRyb-ED5vgOMmHzW4SRZLp/view?usp=sharing)

-[COCOTB](https://github.com/potentialventures/cocotb) like HDL simulation environment where simulation is driven from Python.
-Simulation is just an object instance and can be manipulated as any other object.
+This is a library which contains bindigns for RTL simulators and provides UVM like environment which simplifies feeding and checking the circuit running in RTL simulator.
-This allows better code reuse, integration with existing test frameworks and better test automation.
+Goal of this library is to remove obscurity and support code reuse.
+Each simulation is just python object without special properties.
+This allows also integration with existing test frameworks and better test automation and debugging.

 # Installation

-## Linux
+## Linux (Ubuntu 19.10)

 * `sudo apt install build-essential python3 cmake flex bison git libboost-dev libboost-all-dev`
 * download [verilator](https://www.veripool.org/projects/verilator/wiki/Installing)
 * apply patches from `verilator_patches_tmp` ( as it is done in [.travis.yml](https://github.com/Nic30/pycocotb/blob/master/.travis.yml#L50))
 * install verilator